urban-study/iron-hong.github.io/_posts/2018-06-26-Cpp_forgetmenot.md

 categories: post
 mathjax: true
 ---
-I try to collect C++ references which I keep forgetting.
+I try to collect C++ references while I am practicing Unreal C++ implementation.

 - Class: class is a [custom datatype](https://youtu.be/-EwsSCObiRw).
 It could be a data or a function.